MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-custom-ui-on-all-pages.md

 ##### `navigationBar`

-Use the `navigationBar` object to customize navigation bar on the MicroStrategy Library home page.
+Use the `navigationBar` object to customize navigation bar on the Strategy Library home page.
 All detailed properties below are `Boolean`.

 - `enabled`
   - Show the Library home page navigation bar or not.
 If the navigation bar is disabled in custom application, the true value wouldn’t take effect, which is the same as the original dashboard navigation bar icons behavior.
   - Default value: `true`.
 - `sortAndFilter`
   - Show the library filter icon and the search bar on the Library home page navigation bar or not.